The Great Balkan Ride

 The Scientists’ route had been carefully planned to avoid Tirana, the modern, traffic-choked capital, but it did suggest detours to other Albanian cities.
 Of these, the most remarkable was the UNESCO World Heritage site of Berat, the ‘City of a Thousand Windows.’
 Primarily developed during the Byzantine era, today it’s a scenic maze of protected buildings hugging the banks of the Osum River.

-Alas that wasn’t our final stop for the evening, so after we’d taken just a few snaps out across an enormous U-shaped valley in the setting sun, we had to head back down the hill, collect our strange zombie car and drive a final couple of hours to the unlovely town of Vlorë on the Adriatic Coast.
+As was often the case, there wasn’t too much time to delay – Berat wasn’t our final stop for the evening, so after we’d taken just a few snaps out across an enormous U-shaped valley in the setting sun, we had to head back down the hill, collect our decrepit but now beloved Ursula, and drive a final couple of hours to the unlovely town of Vlorë on the Adriatic Coast.

-By the time we got to Thessaloniki and the finishing line, there was a sense between the teams that we’d all bonded, like victims in some support group, interdependent having shared trauma together.
-As we had our wrap party, a round of ouzo was ordered from the bar and Tony Thorndike made his way along the table to me.
+By the time we got to Thessaloniki and the finishing line a couple of days later, there was a sense between the teams that we’d all bonded, like victims in some support group, interdependent having shared trauma.
+Stories and beers shot across the dinner table as we reviewed the week.
+A round of ouzo was ordered and Tony Thorndike made his way over to me.

 Between mouthfuls of irresistible Greek salad – which were all the more delicious having put up with so much mediocre fare in Albania – I made a point of noting down what he said.
-He may have nearly killed me, but nonetheless it sounded awfully like the truth: “You know, it’s not just about the endurance, physical and mental,” proclaimed my friend, slapping me on the shoulder.
+Tony may have nearly killed me but nonetheless, what he said sounded awfully like the truth: “You know, it’s not just about the endurance, physical and mental,” proclaimed my friend, slapping me on the shoulder.
 “Or the ability to persevere, to sit on your arse all that time.
 Really, it’s about the people.”

 A version of this piece was published in the Financial Times in late 2018.